How we Evaluate and Rate Brands

 Our Methodology

-We aim to empower people to get what they need by buying less and buying better.
-When we do need to buy things, we can use our dollars to support brands actively building more sustainable economic systems.
+We empower people to get what they need by buying less and buying better.
+When we shop, we use our dollars to support brands that are actively building more sustainable economic systems.

-Our approach is data-driven and expert-curated.
-Our team of carbon experts finds publicly available information to evaluate, summarize, and rate each brand.
+Our team of carbon experts use publicly available reports and information to evaluate, summarize, and rate each brand.

-We have higher expectations of big brands because they have a larger impact and resources to invest in more sustainable practices.
+Big brands have a larger impact and more resources to invest in sustainable practices, so we rate them against higher expectations.

 Our Impact